Automated Export System

 - Shipment of merchandise under the same Schedule B commodity number is valued at more than US$2,500 and is sent from the same exporter to the same recipient on the same day.
 (Note: Shipments to Canada from the U.S. are exempt from this requirement.)

-- The shipment, regardless of value, is being sent to Cuba, Iran, North Korea, Sudan or Syria.
+The shipment contains merchandise, regardless of value, that requires an export license or permit. - The shipment, regardless of value, is being sent to Cuba, Iran, North Korea, Sudan or Syria.

 - The shipment contains rough diamonds, regardless of value (HTS 7102.10, 7102.21 and 7102.31)